Festivals-App/festivals-api-ios/README.md

   <a href="#licensing">Licensing</a>
 </p>

-The framework is designed to make interacting with the Festivals API seamless and efficient.
-Downloading festivals, artists and other objects to your app is all made easy with FestivalsAPI's components.
+The library is designed to make interacting with the FestivalsAPI seamless and efficient.
+Downloading festivals, artists and other objects to your app is all made easy with its components.

 ## Development